 Hang on, who the heck is Caroline?!
 With a blog formerly called The Beautymouth, Caroline is trained in over 100 beauty brands and is globally qualified advanced facialist.
 She now works in the UK as a consultant to brands and retailers in the beauty industry.
 In the UK if Caroline raves about a beauty product the ‘Caroline Effect’ kicks in: The product flies of the shelf.
 For example, if you’re looking to buy CBD products for your skin, and Caroline is to choose one she likes, you will soon know which is the favorite product to use.
 Once a professional gives their advice on a skincare product, it sells itself.

 How have I personally benefited from Caroline’s wisdom?
 I’m the happiest I’ve been with my skin in years.
 Having been plagued with zits since I was 12 I’m now breakout free (unless I eat lots of sugar – keep reading).
 I do invest in some microneedling treatment for skin, but it’s really not as expensive as you think, and the return I get from it in terms of how much my confidence has increased by is priceless to me!
+If you don’t want to pay for a salon to carry out the procedure, there are a tonne of home derma rollers you can purchase.
+There are sites like https://www.barbieinablender.org/best-derma-roller/ that can help you pick the best one.
 The ideal solution is a mix of professional treatments and a perfect daily skincare routine, and this is where Caroline comes in.
 I used to have dry patches of skin – now I have an even skin tone for the first time in my adult life.
 My oily skin is no longer glistening from afar and BP has stopped calling to ask if they can drill for oil.
 As for wrinkles, I’m as “happy” (as I ever will be !) with how these look.
 One thing is for sure: I’m a Caroline Convert.